pwa-builder/ManifoldCordova/readme.md

 ## Getting Started

 The following tutorial requires you to install the [Cordova Command-Line Inteface](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface).

+### Hosting a Web Application
+The plugin enables using content hosted in a web site inside a Cordova application by providing a manifest that describes the site.

 1. Create a new Cordova application.
 	`cordova create sampleapp yourdomain.sampleapp SampleHostedApp`